Note: these FAQs mostly relate to our NZQA-accredited Certificate course

 For more information visit Public Trust's website at www.ptnz.co.nz or cotact the Public Trust on freephone 0800 494 733.

 Since our aim is to develop students to be ready to take their place in the industry our tutors expose students to a wide range of professional and high-end consumer products and brands.
 Each student is provided with a Student Kit of cosmetics comprised of industry-standard makeup products (a compulsory purchase, in the majority of cases funded by a Course Related Costs loan from Study Link).
-This kit includes products from leading brands such as M.A.C., Maybelline, Black Opal, Rimmel, etc. In addition we have our own proprietary brand of professional cosmetics, Samala Cosmetics, whose products comprise a little under half of the kit.
+This kit includes products from leading brands such as M.A.C., Maybelline, Thin Lizzy, Rimmel, etc. In addition we have our own proprietary brand of professional cosmetics, Samala Cosmetics, whose products comprise a little under half of the kit.
 Samala Cosmetics are mostly manufactured in USA and have been used and endorsed by several top international makeup artists.
-Not only can SRA students purchase Samala Cosmetics products at heavily discounted prices, they also receive a M.A.C.
-Pro Student card enabling them to buy M.A.C. products at a discount.
-We have similar discount arrangements with some other manufacturers to benefit our students, and we constantly seek to extend these industry partnerships.
+Not only can SRA students purchase Samala Cosmetics products at heavily discounted prices, but our ever-expanding network of business partnerships with major cosmetics and hairstyling brands often allows our students to access these high profile industry standard products at a discount.

 The Student Kit is designed to support student learning, and ensures consistency and equity for all students, and importantly ensures that each student has all the industry-standard tools necessary to successfully complete all mandatory assignments & assessments within the course.
 In the Performance (SFX) part of the course Special Effects makeup is provided as a class resource to supplement the kit.